 Concerned you might have COVID-19?
 You may benefit from antigen testing.
-The team at GatherWell Rapid COVID Testing in Ham Lake, Edina, and Otsego, Minnesota, offer antigen testing.
+The team at GatherWell Rapid COVID Testing in Ham Lake, Elk River, Edina, and Minneapolis, Minnesota, offer antigen testing.
 They provide testing at the office as well as on-site testing, and you can get your results within minutes.
 To schedule your antigen testing, call the office nearest you, or request an appointment online.
 Same-day appointments are available.

 Antigen tests are designed to detect proteins from the virus that causes COVID-19 in respiratory specimens, for example, nasal swabs.

 If you have a positive test result, it is very likely that you have COVID-19 because proteins from the virus that causes COVID-19 were found in your sample.
 Therefore, it is also likely that you may be placed in isolation to avoid spreading the virus to others.
 There is a very small chance that this test can give a positive result that is wrong (a false-positive result).
 Your healthcare provider will work with you to determine how best to care for you based on your test result(s), along with your medical history, and your symptoms.

 A negative test result means that proteins from the virus that causes COVID-19 were not found in your sample.
 It is possible for this test to give a negative result that is incorrect (false-negative) in some people with COVID19.
 This means that you could possibly still have COVID19 even though the test is negative.
 If your test result is negative, your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.

 The amount of antigen in a sample may decrease the longer you have symptoms of infection.
 Specimens collected after you have had symptoms for more than seven days may be more likely to be negative compared to a molecular assay (PCR).